What is BADBIR?

 Q5: What information will you collect about me?

 In summary, as you join the study we will collect some demographic information, a history of your overall health, psoriasis treatments you have had and details of the severity of your disease as you commence on treatment.
 Once you are part of the study, we collect an update on treatments you receive and, an assessment of your disease severity and details of any illnesses or adverse events suffered.
-For the first three years you are in the study we also request you complete a quality-of-life questionnaire.
+Every six months for the first three years you are in the study, and annually thereafter, we also request you complete a quality-of-life questionnaire.
 Full details of information collected are available via the questionnaires here:

 Q6: Will my identifiable details be shared with anyone else?